getian107/MGBB-GSA-QC/README.md

 ### MEGA dataset

 The dataset includes the imputed data of 36,366 individuals in hg38 coordinates.
-The samples are initially genotyped on Illumina's MEGA array in hg19 coordinates across 10 different batches (MEGA, MEGAEX1, MEGAEX2, MEGAEX3, MEG_A1_A, MEG_A1_B, MEG_C, MEG_D, MEG_E, and MEG_X1).
+The samples are initially genotyped on Illumina's MEGA array in hg19 coordinates across 10 (**8?**) different batches (MEGA, MEGAEX1, MEGAEX2, MEGAEX3, MEG_A1_A, MEG_A1_B, MEG_C, MEG_D, MEG_E, and MEG_X1).
 After imputation using the TOPMed reference panel on the TOPMed imputation server, data were converted from VCF dosages to PLINK hard-call genotypes.
-Post-imputation data from 10 (8?) batches were merged.
+Post-imputation data from 10 (**8?**) batches were merged.

+The MEGA and GSA datasets share 24,577 common samples.
+The MEGA and GSA datasets were not merged because their variant calling sites were highly inconsistent.

 ## Quality control pipeline (applied to both GSA and MEGA)